Pupil Premium

 The more eligible pupils that are registered for free school meals, the more funding the school receives.

-You should still register for free school meals even if you would rather your child had a different meal, such as a packed lunch
+Registering does not mean your child has to take up free school meals if they don’t want to.
+You should still register for free school meals even if you would rather your child had a different meal, such as a packed lunch.

 How to register for free school meals